M66B/FairEmail/docs/FAQ-es-rES.md

 The error *...
 Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
 In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
-In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).
+En caso de que los permisos hayan sido revocados, puede iniciar el asistente de configuración rápida de Gmail para conceder los permisos necesarios de nuevo (no necesita configurar la cuenta de nuevo).

 The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).